-- 1. Regular Recertification: CMHA shall, at least once a year, re-examine the incomes of all resident families, except those families paying a flat rent.
-CMHA will begin the recertification process 120 days in advance of the anniversary date of the lease agreement. - Special Recertifications: When it is not possible to estimate projected family income with any degree of accuracy at the time of admission or regular recertification, a temporary determination may be made with respect to income and a special recertification will be scheduled every 90 days until a reasonably accurate estimate of income can be made.
+- Regular Recertification: CMHA shall, at least once a year, re-examine the incomes of all resident families, except those families paying a flat rent.
+CMHA will begin the recertification process 120 days in advance of the anniversary date of the lease agreement. - 2.
+Special Recertifications: When it is not possible to estimate projected family income with any degree of accuracy at the time of admission or regular recertification, a temporary determination may be made with respect to income and a special recertification will be scheduled every 90 days until a reasonably accurate estimate of income can be made.
 The resident will be notified in advance as to the date for the special recertification(s). - 3.
 Zero Income Families/Minimum Rent Payers: Unless the family has income that is excluded from the rent computation, families reporting zero income or other income that results in a minimum rent determination will have their circumstances reexamined every 120 days until they have a stable income.
 Households claiming zero income or paying minimum rent will also be required to complete a family expense form.
 These residents must provide estimates of how much they spend on telephone, cable TV, food, clothing, transportation, health care, child care, debts, household items, etc. Residents must adequately explain how they pay for these items.
-Recurring monthly expenses being paid for or contributed to the family will be considered regular contributions and will be counted as income.
+Recurring monthly expenses being paid for or contributed to the family will be considered regular contributions and will be counted as income. - 4.
+Families Paying Flat Rents: Families paying flat rents shall have their incomes reexamined every three years.
+These families shall still be subject to an annual recertification process to review Community Service compliance, family composition and appropriateness of unit size.